haliekoehler/haliekoehler.github.io/README.md

-# SSFCU Prototype Assignment
+# Personal github.io Repo

-• Currently used to deply SSFCU Prototype Assignment
+• Previously used to host a coding challenge, personal website to soon replace, details to come...